 A continent of captivating beauty, layered history and plenty of rhythm, South America is a must-visit destination.
+Welcome to our South America travel guide.

 It’s virtually impossible to travel to South America and not swing into Brazil’s capital, Rio de Janeiro.
 It’s a high-definition riot of colour and carnivale, from the beaches to that lush mountainous backdrop and the frenetic energy coursing through the streets.
 Samba is the beat this city dances to and everyone’s invited to the party.
 Another hot city is the humming Argentinian capital, Buenos Aires – described by many as “the Paris of South America”.